 (b) such failures are attributable to a third party unconnected with the provision of the services contracted for, and are unforeseeable or unavoidable; or

 Montreal Convention 1999 relating to the carriage of passengers and their luggage by air may apply, throughout the flight and during boarding and disembarkation.
-For international transport by water the provisions of the Athens Convention relating to the Carriage of Passengers and their luggage by sea, 1974 may apply.
+For international transport by water the provisions of the Athens Convention and the EU Regulation 3291/2009 (‘the Athens Convention),1974 may apply.
 In respect of rail travel, the Berne Convention 1961, in respect of carriage by road, the Geneva Convention 1973; and, in respect of hotels, the Paris Convention 1962 may apply.
 For the avoidance of doubt, this means that the Organiser is to be regarded as having all benefits of any limitations of liability and compensation contained in any of these conventions or any other international conventions applicable to the Consumer’s holiday.
 This information notice summarises the liability rules applied by Community air carriers as required by Community legislation and the Montreal Convention.

 Compensation in the case of death or injury

 There are no financial limits to the liability for passenger injury or death.
-For damages up to100,000 Special Drawing Rights (“SDRs”) (approximately EUR123,000) the air carrier cannot contest claims for compensation.
+For damages up to 113,109 Special Drawing Rights (“SDRs”),the air carrier cannot contest claims for compensation.
 Above that amount, the air carrier can defend itself against a claim by proving that it was not negligent or otherwise at fault.

 If a passenger is killed or injured, the air carrier must make an advance payment, to cover immediate economic needs, within 15 days from the identification of the compensation.
-In the event of death, this advance payment shall not be less than 16,000 SDRs (approximately EUR20,000).
+In the event of death, this advance payment shall not be less than 16,000 SDRs.

 In the case of passenger delay, the air carrier is liable for damage unless it took all reasonable measures to avoid the damage or it was impossible to take such measures.
-The liability for passenger delay is limited to 4,150 SDRs (approximatelyEUR 5,100).
+The liability for passenger delay is limited to 4,694 SDRs.

 In case of baggage delay, the air carrier is liable for damage unless it took all reasonable measures to avoid the damage or it was impossible to take such measures.
-The liability for baggage delay is limited to 1,000 SDRs (approximately EUR1,230).
+The liability for baggage delay is limited to 1,131 SDRs.

 Destruction, loss or damage to baggage

-The air carrier is liable for destruction, loss or damage to baggage up to 1,000 SDRs (approximately EUR 1,230).
+The air carrier is liable for destruction, loss or damage to baggage up to 1,131 SDRs).
 In the case of checked baggage, it is liable even if not at fault, unless the baggage was defective.
 In the case of unchecked baggage, the carrier is only liable only if at fault.

 Higher limits for baggage